Equal Employment Opportunity Law Externship

 • United States Equal Employment Opportunity Commission, 501 East Polk Street, Suite 1000, Tampa, FL (3 Hours) or EEOC Field Office, 131 M Street NE, Washington, D.C.
 (12 credit hours - *must be secured by student independent of Clinical Education application process)

-• 200 hours for 5 credits per semester or 480 hours for 12 credits in Washington, D.C. placement.
+• 128 hours for 3 credits per semester in the Tampa Office or 510 hours for 12 credits in Washington, D.C. placement.

 • Successful completion of all first-year required courses;

 • Be in good academic standing; and

 • Successful completion of Employment Discrimination Law.